At Golden Ears Audiology Clinic, we provide tinnitus management and this includes the following:

 monitoring it, measuring it, writing about and charting it.

-Negative counselling from physicians who say there is nothing that can be done about it or that it might be something like a brain tumor feed back into the problematic aspects of tinnitus and make it more difficult to deal with.
+Negative counselling from physicians who say there is nothing that can be done about it or that it might be something like a brain tumour feed back into the problematic aspects of tinnitus and make it more difficult to deal with.

 CBT sessions are directed toward learning and applying CBT skills to help detach from tinnitus, and direct attention where you want it.
 CBT skills provide steps you can take, throughout the day—and night—to take charge of tinnitus.